data-8/su24/resources.md

     display: flex; /* Flex layout for horizontal alignment */
     justify-content: space-around; /* Evenly space the dropdowns */
-    flex-wrap: wrap; /* Allow wrapping if not enough space */ }
+    flex-wrap: wrap; /* Allow wrapping if not enough space */
+    gap: 4px; /* Adjust gap between buttons for more control */ }
   .dropdown {
-    margin: 10px; /* Reduced and consistent margin for all dropdowns */ }
+    margin: 4px; /* Reduced and consistent margin for all dropdowns */ }
   .dropdown button {
     background-color: #4ca6f3;